jonathanjameswatson/block-widgets/README.md

 ### Proxies

-This project has optional support for proxies to deal with CORS and privacy.
-Proxies are given as JSON string of an object mapping URL paths to API URLs, with optional headers.
-This string must be set as the `NUXT_PROXIES` environment variable, which can be done with a `.env` file.
-When building for Cloudflare workers, the `getCloudflareWorkerVariables` module is used to override the runtime config while building to deal with it not setting `process.env`.
+In order to deal with CORS and privacy, this project uses makes use of proxies for accessing APIs.
+The `NUXT_PUBLIC_PROXY_URL` environment variable can be set to a base URL for all relative API requests.
+This environment variable can also be set in a `.env` file.
+When building for Cloudflare workers, a module will set this base URL at build time as Cloudflare workers does not support `process.env`.

+See [jonathanjameswatson/jjw-proxy](https://github.com/jonathanjameswatson/jjw-proxy) for an example of a proxy that can be set up to complement this project.

 ### How to create a new widget